Collaboration with Local Organizations

 Michigan Tech Social Sciences Faculty participate and oversee these national and international organizations.

 Members of the Society for Industrial Archaeology have a strong interest in preserving, interpreting, and documenting our industrial past and heritage.
-Fredric L. Quivik is the editor of the society’s publication IA, Journal of the Society of Industrial Archaeology and Patrick Martin is the Executive Secretary.
-Social Sciences also houses the administrative office of SIA under the guidance of Julie Blair.
+Steven A. Walton is the editor of the society’s publication IA, Journal of the Society of Industrial Archaeology and the Executive Secretary with oversight of the administrative office of SIA, run by Daniel Schneider.

 SHOT is dedicated to the historical study of technology and its relations with politics, economics, labor, business, the environment, public policy, science, and the arts.
 An international society, SHOT meets annually in North America or Europe and also sponsors smaller conferences focused on specialized topics, often jointly with other scholarly societies and organizations.
 Terry Reynolds (emeritus) and Bruce Seely are past presidents of SHOT and Hugh Gorman has been treasurer.

 TICCIH is a world organization for industrial heritage, promoting the preservation, conservation, investigation, documentation, research, and interpretation of our industrial heritage.
 Patrick E. Martin currently serves as president of this international body, affiliated with UNESCO through the International Council on Monuments and Sites.